Verizon (VZ) Last Update 4/3/25

 Verizon's big spectrum investments

 While Verizon was seen as having the strongest 4G network in the U.S., the company trails T-Mobile, which is perceived to have the strongest 5G network in terms of reach and upload and download speeds due to its rich mid-band spectrum holding, which is considered as the sweet-spot for 5G deployments.
 However, during the FCC C-Band auction held in 2021, Verizon spent $52.9 billion, including incentive payments and clearing costs, to add an average of 161 MHz nationwide spectrum.
 This move effectively doubled Verizon's mid-band spectrum holdings.
-The company rolled out this spectrum to over 220 million people as of late 2023.
+The company rolled out this spectrum to over 220 million people as of late 2023 and had a target of reaching over 250 million by 2024.

 Mobile Voice Declines Offset by Data